 - Triggering signal circuit.

 If any one of these three inputs is missing, this type of Coil-On-Plug will not spark.

 This type of coil has three wires (circuits) in its connector.
-You're gonna' learn simple, easy and effective tests to diagnose a BAD Coil-On-Plug ignition coil.
-No scan tool (Automotive Diagnostic Scanner) is required to test the Coil-On-Plug ignition coils.
+The cool thing is that there's a simple, easy and effective way to diagnose a bad Coil-On-Plug ignition coil that does not require a scan tool (automotive diagnostic scanner).

 You'll need a digital multimeter that can read Hertz frequency or you can use an oscilloscope.
 This article concentrates on using a digital multimeter to test the Coil-On-Plug ignition coil with three wires in its connector.